-Sales of substantial amounts of our securities may have a material adverse effect on the market price of our securities.
+Sales of substantial amounts of our securities may have an adverse effect on the market price of our securities.

 Sales of substantial amounts of our securities, or the availability of such securities for sale, could adversely affect the prevailing market prices for our securities.
-If this occurs and continues, it could materially impair our ability to raise additional capital through the sale of securities should we desire to do so.
+If this occurs and continues it could impair our ability to raise additional capital through the sale of securities should we desire to do so.